 So there is a difference in dieting for the sake of weight loss and 'diet' when used to describe an overall eating pattern.
 When we look at chronic disease prevention, most diets recommended are referring to long term eating patterns that fluctuate and not a rigid set of rules that focuses on numbers.
 For example, the Mediterranean diet comes up often as a health-promoting dietary pattern, that among other things, may be protective against cancer and cognitive decline.

-But the Mediterranean diet is not a set of rules that excludes food groups, specifies amounts of foods you are ‘allowed’ to eat, or restricts the times of day that are acceptable to eat.
-IN other words, it’s not a fad diet.
-Rather, the Mediterranean diet describes a pattern of eating that is high is fruits and vegetables, nuts, whole grains, legumes, seafood, and healthy fats such as olive oil.
-While it does recommend eating certain foods, like processed meats and sweets, less often, it doesn’t forbid them.
+But the Mediterranean diet is not a set of rules that excludes food groups, specifies amounts of foods you are 'allowed' to eat, or restricts the times of day that are acceptable to eat.
+IN other words, it's not a fad diet.
+Rather, the Mediterranean diet describes a pattern of eating that is high in fruits and vegetables, nuts, whole grains, legumes, seafood, and healthy fats such as olive oil.
+While it does recommend eating certain foods, like processed meats and sweets, less often, it doesn't forbid them.
 The point is to consume an overall pattern of health-promoting foods, with no reference to weight, measuring, or counting.
-It’s all very fluid.
+It's all very fluid.

 Contrast that with any number of diets for the sake of weight loss.
-There is almost always something (or more than one something) that is completely off-limits, emphasis is on measuring numbers – calories, fat grams, protein, cups, ounces, weight on the scale, hours of exercise.
+There is almost always something (or more than one something) that is completely off-limits, the emphasis is on measuring numbers - calories, fat grams, protein, cups, ounces, weight on the scale, hours of exercise.
 And success is determined by weight loss and body shape, not how the individual feels.
-This is the type of diet that intuitive eating is against – the ones where numbers determine what you ‘should’ eat.
+This is the type of diet that intuitive eating is against - the ones where numbers determine what you 'should' eat.
 And if you look closely, these types of diet are often fad diets with little to no scientific research to back them up.

 See the difference?